Thank you for visiting Florida Baptist Children’s Homes planned giving site! It is my desire that this be a tangible benefit to you and your family.

 Our goal is to provide you with easy to understand financial estate planning information that can assist you as a wise steward of your assets.
 Below, we have provided information and tools related to several different planned giving options.
 By clicking on “Calculate the Benefits,” you can walk yourself through the data gathering process.
 When you have completed this process, you can print the results at home and/or contact our staff for answers to additional questions.
 All information entered into the calculation is confidential.

 The impact of including Florida Baptist Children’s Homes in your will or estate plan is tremendous as it helps us extend the reach of our ministry.
 More than 80% of our annual budget comes from private support – from friends like you.
-Last year, private support helped us touch the lives of more than 106,000 children and families.
+Last year, private support helped us impact 171,273 children and individuals and serve more than 3 million meals.

 Thank you for considering Florida Baptist Children’s Homes as you begin this important planning process.
 And thank you for helping us reach ONE MORE CHILD.